lorenzonotaro/lncpu/lnc/readme.md

   * `fixed`: the section is placed at a fixed address.
 You must specify the start address using the `start` property.
   * `page_align`: the section is placed at the first available address that is page-aligned (`xx00`).
 You must specify the target device using the `target` property.
   * `page_fit`: the section is placed at the first available address that fits its size and so that the section does not cross a page boundary.
 You must specify the target device using the `target` property.
+  * `page_fit_labels`: the section is placed at the first available address that fits its size and so that all top-level labels in the section do not cross a page boundary.
+You must specify the target device using the `target` property.
   * `fit`: the section is placed at the first available address that fits its size, regardless of page boundaries.
 You must specify the target device using the `target` property.
 * `target`: the target device for the section.
 This property is mandatory for `page_align`, `page_fit` and `fit` sections.
 One of `ROM`, `RAM`, `D0` through `D5`.
 * `datapage`: if present, indicates that the section represents a data page.
 All labels in this section will evaluate to a `cst` (byte) value.